risk-first/website/snippets/A-Pattern-Language.md

 This is not intended to be a rigorously scientific work: I don't believe it's possible to objectively analyze a field like software development in any meaningful, statistically significant way.
 (For one, things just change [too fast](Silver-Bullets).)

-> "I have this Pattern"
+> "I have this Pattern" - [Attributed to Ward Cunningham, _Have This Pattern, C2 Wiki_](http://c2.com/ppr/wiki/WikiPagesAboutWhatArePatterns/HaveThisPattern.html)

 Does that diminish it?
-If you have visited the [TVTropes]() website, you'll know that it's a set of web-pages describing _common patterns_ of narrative, production, character design etc. to do with fiction.
+If you have visited the [TVTropes](https://tvtropes.org) website, you'll know that it's a set of web-pages describing _common patterns_ of narrative, production, character design etc. to do with fiction.
 For example:

-> tbd.
+> "Sometimes, at the end of a Dream Sequence or an All Just a Dream episode, after the character in question has woken up and demonstrated any [lesson] that the dream might have been communicating, there's some small hint that it wasn't a dream after all, even though it quite obviously was... right?. " - [Or Was It a Dream?, _TVTropes_](https://tvtropes.org/pmwiki/pmwiki.php/Main/OrWasItADream)

 Is it scientific?
 No.  Is it correct?
 Almost certainly.
 TVTropes is a set of _empirical patterns_ for how stories on TV and other media work.
 It's really useful, and a lot of fun.
 (Warning:  it's also incredibly addictive).

-In the same way, tbd, the tbd published a book called "Design Patterns:  tbd".
-Which shows you patterns of _structure_ within Object-Oriented programming:
+In the same way, "Design Patterns: Elements of Reusable Object-Oriented Software", is a book detailing patterns of _structure_ within Object-Oriented programming, such as:

-> tbd.
+> "[The] Adapter [pattern] allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class..." - [Design Patterns, _Wikipedia_](https://en.wikipedia.org/wiki/Design_Patterns)

 ### Patterns For Practitioners

-This book aimed to be a set of _useful_ patterns which practitioners could use in their software to achieve certain goals.
+Design Patterns aimed to be a set of _useful_ patterns which practitioners could use in their software to achieve certain goals.
 "I have this pattern" was a phrase used to describe how they had seen a certain set of constraints before, and how they had solved it in software.

 This book was a set of experts handing down their battle-tested practices for other developers to use, and, whether you like patterns or not, knowing them is an important part of being a software developer, as you will see them used everywhere you go and probably use them yourself.

-In the same way, this book aims to be a set of _Patterns for Software Risk_.
+In the same way, Risk-First aims to be a set of _Patterns for Software Risk_.
 Hopefully after reading this book, you will see where risk hides in software projects, and have a name for it when you see it.

 ### Towards a "Periodic Table"

 In the latter chapters of "The Menagerie" we try to assemble these risk patterns into a cohesive whole.
 Projects fail because of risks, and risks arise from predictable sources.

 ### What This is Not